arp6333/Signing-Powershell-Script/ReadMe.md

     where /R "C:\Program Files (x86)\Windows Kits" makecert.*
     ```

-2. Create Local Certificate Root, where -makecert location- is the full path of any of the makecert.exe locations from step 1 (also command line).
+2. Create Local Certificate Root, where -makecert location- is the full path of any of the makecert.exe locations from Step 1 (also command line).
     ``` powershell
     "-makecert location-" -n "CN=PowerShell Local Certificate Root" -a sha1 -eku 1.3.6.1.5.5.7.3.3 -r -sv root.pvk root.cer -ss Root -sr localMachine
     ```
-    Give desired password.
+    Choose a password to use.

 3. Windows Key + R -> Run 'mmc' to open the Microsoft Management Console